hunteradrian1/ColorAI/README.md

 - `GET  /api/image/get/:id`            → returns `{ colored: { data: [...] } }`
 - `GET  /api/image/list`               → list of image IDs
 - `GET  /api/image/total`              → total count (in-memory)

-Notes
-- No database — the server stores colorized images under `output/` and tracks them in memory while running.
-- The React app points to `http://localhost:4000/api` (set in `client/.env.local`).
-- Do not run any Node server on port 4000; that’s reserved for Flask in this setup.